Contributions of negative-energy states to the E2-M1 polarizability of the Sr clock: Abstract

 \section{Abstract}

-With the improvement of high-precision optical clock, the higher-order multipolar interaction between atoms and light needs quantitative evaluation.
-However for the Sr clock, the differential dynamic E2-M1 polarizability at the magic wavelength has contradictions among available theoretical and experimental results.
-Recently, the new experimental measurement of S. D\"{o}rscher {\em et al.} [arXiv: 2210.
-14727] is consistent with measurement of Ushijima {\em et al.}, which poses new challenges to theory and urgently calls for theoretical explanations.
-In present work, we investigate contributions of negative-energy states to the E2 and M1 polarizabilities.
-We find that for the M1 polarizability, the contribution from negative-energy states is crucial and dominant.
-Our new theoretical result for E2-M1 polarizability difference is $-7.74(3.92)\times 10^{-5}$ a.u., which is in good agreement with the recent experiment of S. D\"{o}rscher et al., so the inconsistency problem of E2-M1 polarizability in the Sr clock between theory and experiment is eliminated.
+With improvement of high-precision optical clock, the higher-order multipolar interaction between atoms and light needs quantitative evaluation.
+However for the Sr clock, the dynamic E2-M1 polarizability difference at the magic wavelength has contradictions among available results, especially the strongly incompatible sign problem exists between theory and all experiments, which poses new challenges to theory.
+We investigate contributions of negative-energy states to the E2 and M1 polarizabilities.
+We find that for the M1 polarizability, the contribution from negative-energy states is dominant.
+Our result for E2-M1 polarizability difference is $-$7.74(3.92)$\times$10$^{-5}$ a.u., which has the same sign as all the experimental values.
+Present work has solved the inconsistency problem of sign for E2-M1 polarizability difference in the Sr clock, and the importance of negative-energy-states contribution can be extended directly into the evaluation of multipolar optical frequency shift for other clocks.